Kauthar-Omar/TeamLeeuwenhoek/Task.md

 - Now, in another column output, calculate the output of the Hamming distance between your slack handle and twitter handle.
 - The output for every team member should now be name, email, slack_username (with @) your biostack , twitter_handle and hamming_distance.

-The task was executed in bash, python, perl, c++, java.
-A html and SQL script was also written.
-The following dependancies are need to run the scripts:
+The task was executed in bash, python, perl, c++, java and R. A html and SQL script was also written.
+The following dependancies are needed to run the scripts:

 ```
 perl(v5.30.0)